 Which Louisiana Breeders Are Worth Contacting but Need More Research?

 These breeders are active in Louisiana but had limited publicly verifiable health testing data at the time of our research.
-Limited public data doesn’t mean a breeder is irresponsible.
+Limited public data does not mean a breeder is irresponsible.
 It means you need to ask more questions before committing.
 Contact each one and ask specifically for OFA registration numbers you can verify yourself on OFA.org.

 Citation capsule: Buyers who verify OFA registration numbers directly on OFA.org, rather than relying on breeder website claims, are the most likely to avoid programs with inadequate health testing.
 The OFA database is publicly searchable and free to use (Orthopedic Foundation for Animals, 2024).